MAGA Republicans are experts in perverting language to their benefit.

 Asked why more states don’t focus on nonprofit misbehavior, Harvey Dale of NYU’s National Center on Philanthropy said, “Some wags say AG doesn’t stand for ‘attorney general’; it stands for ‘aspiring governor.’
 And there’s no real political payoff for overseeing charities,” Dale said.

 Most Floridians don’t know that fraud prosecutions fall under the jurisdiction of an office in the agriculture department.
-This was an office held by Democrat Nikki Fried, who then ran an unsuccessful campaign for governor and lost to Democrat Charlie Crist.
+This office was held by Democrat Nikki Fried, who then ran an unsuccessful campaign for governor and lost to Democrat Charlie Crist.

 Florida Ranks #1 in Internet Fraud

-Florida also ranks as the state with the highest number of internet frauds, according to a report from the Federal Trade Commission (FTC).
+Florida also has the highest number of internet frauds, according to a report from the Federal Trade Commission (FTC).

-In 2018, about three million consumer complaints were filed with the FTC, and Florida ranked No. 1 for fraud and No. 4 for identity theft, according to the latest FTC Data Book.
+According to the latest FTC Data Book, about three million consumer complaints were filed with the FTC in 2018, and Florida ranked No. 1 for fraud and No. 4 for identity theft.
 The top fraud scams affecting Floridians were debt collection, identity theft, and impostor hoaxes.

 In April 2021, the former mayor of Boca Raton, Susan Haynie, pleaded guilty to charges that she failed to disclose financial ties to a local real estate tycoon while she was in office.
 Florida investigators said Haynie didn’t report over $330,000 in earnings she received from developers and commercial property owners.

-For average consumers, there is also fraud conducted by handymen, real estate agents, and home inspectors.
+For average consumers, fraud is also conducted by handymen, real estate agents, and home inspectors.
 A retired plumber from New York bought a condo in Palm Beach County from an elderly owner but soon noticed the air conditioning was not working.
 He checked the wiring and bought a new thermostat, but it did not fix the problem.
 He then looked in the attic and found that the air conditioning ducts were never connected to the air conditioning unit.
-The man said the elderly owner was never able to inspect the attic, so the repair people collected the money and disappeared.
+The man said the elderly owner could never inspect the attic, so the repair people collected the money and disappeared.

-Elderly people who are fraud victims are often reluctant to notify authorities.
-It takes too much time, is stressful, and makes them look more vulnerable.
+Elderly fraud victims are often reluctant to notify authorities.
+Notifying authorities takes too much time, is stressful, and makes them look more vulnerable.
 They also don’t know who to contact.

 Tax Evaders and Fraudsters: Welcome to Florida

-Real estate agents in Florida are often poorly supervised, part-timers, who don’t spend the time to research Florida’s complex market of condos, gated communities, country clubs, homeowner association fees and what they cover, and whether any home improvements were done with permits by licensed contractors.
+Real estate agents in Florida are often poorly supervised, part-timers who don’t spend time researching Florida’s complex market of condos, gated communities, country clubs, homeowner association fees and what they cover, and whether any home improvements were made with permits by licensed contractors.

-Even large real estate developers, who are major contributors to Republicans, build $1 million homes on zero lot line sites, with inadequate drainage, and shoddy work.
+Even large real estate developers, who are significant contributors to Republicans, build $1 million homes on zero lot line sites with inadequate drainage and shoddy work.
 To give homeowners the illusion of quality construction, many builders offer a one-year home warranty to discover any defects, but after that year is up, repairs become the homeowner’s entire responsibility.

-Real estate developers, hedge funds, and private equity managers are also moving to Florida because of its lax oversight and no state personal income taxes.
-Wealthy people in these industries are huge beneficiaries of the carried interest tax loophole that allows people to pay capital gains taxes at the ordinary income tax rate; huge savings that are not available to ordinary people and a huge tax loss to the federal government.
-This makes it attractive, but paying no personal state income taxes also means fewer Florida state services.
+Real estate developers, hedge funds, and private equity managers are also moving to Florida because of its lax oversight and lack of state personal income taxes.
+Wealthy people in these industries are huge beneficiaries of the carried interest tax loophole that allows people to pay capital gains taxes at the ordinary income tax rate, huge savings not available to ordinary people, and a huge tax loss to the federal government.
+This makes it attractive, but paying no personal state income taxes means fewer Florida state services.

 Florida ranks as one of the worst states for paying public school teachers.
 While Florida lawmakers posted misleading social media posts about raising teacher pay, National Education Association (NEA) “data shows that in the 2018-2019 school year, when DeSantis entered office, Florida ranked 47th in the nation for average public school teacher pay, giving teachers an average annual salary of $48,314.
-It ranked 48th in the 2020-2021 school year, giving teachers an average of $51,009.
-The state is estimated to continue to rank 48th for the 2021-2022 school year, according to Staci Maiers, an NEA spokesperson.”
+It ranked 48th in the 2020-2021 school year, costing teachers $51,009.
+According to Staci Maiers, an NEA spokesperson, the state is estimated to continue to rank 48th for the 2021-2022 school year.”

-As a result, after New Year’s Day 2022, Florida ranked fourth among states where coronavirus was spreading the fastest on a per-person basis, a USA TODAY Network analysis of Johns Hopkins University data shows.
+As a result, after New Year’s Day 2022, Florida ranked fourth among states where coronavirus spread the fastest per person, a USA TODAY Network analysis of Johns Hopkins University data shows.
 A November 2021 report found that Florida’s total COVID-19 case rate was higher than the national rate and was the 10th highest in the U.S.

 A story on FactCheck found that using data compiled by the New York Times, Florida — the third largest state — has the third most COVID-19 deaths and cases in the nation, with more than 3.6 million cases and more than 59,000 deaths since February 2020.
 A social media post by a Republican lawmaker boasted falsely that “The steady decline in cases has led to sunny social media posts proclaiming Florida has the “lowest Covid rates in the country without having to institute communist mandates & lockdowns.”